Banks vie for fees as Nordic deal scene ignites

 STOCKHOLM Scandinavia has become a hot spot in Europe's corporate dealmaking scene this year, almost doubling its share of merger and acquisition activity and listing more companies than anywhere but Britain.

-With others in the pipeline, global banks are building up their presence, but face stiff competition from Swedish banks SEB (SEBa.ST), the established frontrunner, and Nordea (NDA.ST), a relative newcomer to the top table with big ambitions.
+With others in the pipeline, global banks are building up their presence, but face stiff competition from Swedish banks SEB, the established frontrunner, and Nordea, a relative newcomer to the top table with big ambitions.

 Regional exchange operator NASDAQ-OMX hopes for up to 20 new listings before the end of June, with biotech companies among those expected to float, according to Adam Kostyal, the exchange's European head of listings.